It’s no secret that Greece is an incredibly popular tourist destination. But what are the opportunities for people looking to move there permanently?

 4. Good healthcare

 Generally speaking, the quality of healthcare in Greece is quite high.
-There is a robust public healthcare system, but many expats opt for private healthcare simply to guarantee a higher standard.
+There is a robust public healthcare system, but many expats opt for local private healthcare or for international health insurance simply to guarantee a higher standard.

 Greece enjoys a lower cost of living than some other countries, such as the UK.
-For example, utilities cost around 30% less, internet is 20% less, and renting an apartment in central Athens will set you back on average around £670 compared to £3,150 in central London.
+For example, utilities cost around 30% less, internet is 20% less, and renting an apartment in central Athens will set you back at around £670 compared to £3,150 in central London.

 1. Unequal distribution of facilities

-If you’re looking for all the amenities you currently enjoy in life then you’ll need to live in or near a major city, which also means the cost of living will be higher.
-However, if you’re happy with more rural life, then living will be cheaper but you’ll have to acclimatise to a more laid-back lifestyle.
+If you’re looking for all the amenities you currently enjoy in life, then you’ll need to live in or near a major city, which also means the cost of living will be higher.
+However, if you’re happy with more rural life, then living will be cheaper, but you’ll have to acclimatize to a more laid-back lifestyle.

 2. Few employment opportunities

-Unless you’re retiring to Greece, setting up your own business, or have disposable income, you might find employment a challenge.
+Unless you’re retiring to Greece, setting up your own business, or have disposable income, you might find employment challenging.
 Speaking Greek will definitely make this easier, but don’t move to Greece assuming you’ll easily find a job.